chinamike65/hugo-tuolesi/content/book2/book2en.md

 5. Integration

 After reciting, visualize a thicker central channel in the middle of your body.
 Master Tsongkhapa's two disciples merged into Master Tsongkhapa's body.
 Master Tsongkhapa became smaller and smaller.
 The top of the head descends along the central channel, and imagine that your heart becomes an eight-petal lotus flower.
-The moon wheel is laid flat on the lotus flower.
-Master Tsongkhapa sits on the moon wheel.
+The moon disc is laid flat on the lotus flower.
+Master Tsongkhapa sits on the moon disc.
 There is no difference.

 Master Tsongkhapa is always seated in your heart lotus.

-Then you read:
+Then you recite:

-Possessing the Supreme Treasure of the Master of Victory
+Please grant me the common and supreme realizations.

+Glorious, precious root Guru,

-Always sit in the lotus of my heart
+Please remain on the lotus and moon seat in my heart,

-The vast heart of compassion holds me

-Achievements that bestow body, speech and mind
+And in your great kindness, please remain with me.

+Please remain until I achieve the essence of Enlightenment.

 6. Praise

-There are many eulogies written by Master Tsongkhapa.
+There are many eulogies written about Master Tsongkhapa.

 Here are a few of the eulogies below.